 FlexiHub is a software utility that lets you use serial ports and devices in VMware or any type of virtual environment.

-FlexiHub works by establishing a virtual connection that redirects data from a physical serial port to a network-attached VMware session.
-You can give VMware access to COM ports with just a click.
-No modification of network settings or parameters are required to add a VMware serial port.
+FlexiHub works by establishing a virtual connection that redirects data from a physical serial port to a virtual COM port within the VMware session over the network.
+It’s so simple that no modifications of network parameters are required to add a VMware serial port.

-That’s all you need to do.
 Serial devices attached to the physical host will now be available in the virtual session.
-Without any additional configuration, you have provided VMware COM port passthrough to your virtual machines.
-FlexiHub lets you manage serial ports on all major virtualization platforms.
-Enjoy serial port connectivity in your VMware, VirtualBox, and Hyper-V sessions.
+Without any additional configuration, you have enabled VMware COM port passthrough for your virtual machines.

 You can add up to 4 serial ports to a VMware Workstation.
 The virtual interfaces can be used to redirect data to physical serial ports, files or named pipes.
 When you add a serial port to a VMware Workstation session you can create modems and other serial devices that are available to the VM.
 The virtual port can also send debugging information to the host or another virtual machine.